vogelsara/crafted-in-sweden/README.md

 One basic advice is to always update WordPress itself and it's plugins as the new versions often contain security updates, and to not install unnecessary and not trustable third party plugins.

-Another basic advices is to always use HTTPS, chose reliable hosting provider, do frequent backups and use string passwords.
+Another basic advices is to always use HTTPS, chose reliable hosting provider, do frequent backups and use strong passwords.

 We can also use plugins, which enable 2 factor authentication, and report security threats.